-The group defined the Company's CEO who makes the strategic decisions as the chief operating decision maker, of the Group.
-The CEO reviews the internal reports of the Group in order to evaluate performance and allocate recourses.
-The operating segments were determined based on these reports.
+The group defined the Chairman of the Board of Directors and the Company's CEO who makes the strategic decisions as the chief operating decision maker, of the Group.
+The Chairman and the CEO reviews the internal reports of the Group in order to evaluate performance and allocate recourses and determines the operating segments based on these reports.

-The CEO examines the segment's operating performance on the basis of measuring operating income, this measurement basis is not affected by one-time expenses in the operating segments, such as the costs of structural change and an impairment in the value of assets, where the impairment in value results from a single one time event.
+The Chairman and the CEO examine the segment's operating performance on the basis of measuring operating income, this measurement basis is not affected by one-time expenses in the operating segments, such as the costs of structural change and an impairment in the value of assets, where the impairment in value results from a single one time event.
 Interest revenues and expenses are not included in the results in each of the operating segments examined by senior management.

-- 2. The company and its subsidiaries operate in three main operative segments. - Design, development, manufacture and marketing of PLC's Programmable Logic Controllers systems (hereinafter "Products segment"). - Design, construction and maintenance of system integration projects (hereinafter "Logistics Solutions segment"). - Planning, development, manufacture, marketing ,construction and maintenance of mechanized systems for automated parking solutions. (hereinafter "Parking Solutions segment").
+- 2. The company and its subsidiaries operate in three main operative segments. - Design, development, manufacture and marketing of PLC's Programmable Logic Controllers systems (hereinafter "Products segment"). - Design, construction and maintenance of system integration projects (hereinafter "Logistics Solutions segment"). - Design, development, manufacture, marketing ,construction and maintenance of mechanized systems for automated parking solutions. (hereinafter "Parking Solutions segment").